How to Make Tax Filing Easier with a Record Keeping System

 To prove that you correctly claimed income from investments such as stocks, bonds, and mutual funds, you need to be able to determine your basis and whether you have a gain or loss when you sell.
 Your records should show the purchase price, sales price, and commissions, dividends received in cash or reinvested, stock splits, load charges, and original issue discount (OID).
 An Excel spreadsheet is a great way to track this information, but even a statement from your broker or financial advisor or a handwritten schedule will do.

 If you have deductible expenses withheld from your paycheck, such as union dues, medical insurance premiums, or 401(k) contributions, be sure to keep your pay stubs as proof of payment.
+These can either be paper versions or electronic versions if your employer offers those.

 Still not sure what your should hold on to?
 Here are some of the most common specific records you should keep: